Project-Honku/project-honku.github.io/src/privacy-policy.md

 Our website does not use cookies or similar technologies that collect personal information.

 #### 4. Third Parties
-Our website is hosted using Github Pages.
-Although we do not collect personal information, the privacy policy of Github Pages may differ from our policy.
+Our website is hosted by Github Pages and Pixboost.
+Although we do not collect personal information, the privacy policies of third-party services may differ from ours.
 We recommend reviewing their privacy policies for more information.

 #### 5. Privacy Policy Changes